cassiozen/React-autobind/README.md

 }
 ```

-Or specify only certain methods you want to bind:
+Or specify the only methods that should be auto-bound:

 ```javascript
 constructor(props) {